russells-crockpot/peparse/README.md

 # peparse
-Rust based parser for PE files
+Rust based parser for PE files.
+Currently very much a work in progress.